dnfetheus/scripts/README.md

-# Useful scripts
+# Scripts

-Here i'll put some scripts that help me with some tasks
+Here i'll put some scripts that are useful for me (and might be for you)